 With the rights to No Bust 21 secured under his name, Mostashari eventually launched his own casino game design firm Casino Gaming Concepts.

 The company secured installations for No Bust 21 in a few Las Vegas casino properties around 2006, but by 2010 Mostashari was pursuing a different marketing strategy for his game.

 That year a trademark application for a hybrid table game known 21st Century Blackjack was filed on behalf of Mostashari and Casino Gaming Concepts.

-Today, you can find that game marketed by several major California casinos as No Bust 21st Century Blackjack, a similarity which can cause quite a bit of confusion.
-The 21st Century variety of the game plays slightly differently, however, so this page will be dedicated to explaining No Bust 21 proper.
+Today, you can find that game marketed by several major California casinos as No Bust 21st Century Blackjack, a similarity that can cause quite a bit of confusion.
+The 21st Century variety of the game plays slightly differently, however, so this page is dedicated to explaining No Bust 21 properly.